neuhaus/ricoh-theta-autoit/README.md

 Copy the script `theta_xmp.au3` into the directory with the 360° panoramic images copied from the Ricoh Theta camera, then launch it (usually by double clicking).
-It will scan the directory and for every JPG image that does not yet have an accompanying _xmp.jpg file generate it using the Ricoh Theta for Windows application.
+It will scan the directory and - for every JPG image that does not yet have an accompanying _xmp.jpg file - generate it using the *Ricoh Theta for Windows* application.

 The generated files will be **auto-levelled** and contain the **XMP metadata** necessary to